 - Eating Difficulties – Trouble chewing and swallowing can be contributory.
 Poor-fitting dentures can also be a factor.

-It’s important that a family member or in-home hourly caregiver from Greater Hartford make sure senior adults get the necessary nutrients to encourage bone health, ward off dangerous diseases and delay cognitive decline.
+It’s important that a family member or in-home hourly caregiver from West Hartford make sure senior adults get the necessary nutrients to encourage bone health, ward off dangerous diseases and delay cognitive decline.